troglobit/finit/docs/config.md

   For a detailed description of conditions, and how to debug them, see the [Finit Conditions](conditions.md) document.

+  If a service should not be automatically started, it can be configured as manual with the optional `manual` argument.
+The service can then be started at any time by running `initctl start <service>`.

+        manual:yes

   The name of a service, shown by the `initctl` tool, defaults to the basename of the service executable.
 It can be changed with the optional `name` argument: